plhsystems/stargate-mainboard-esp32/firmware/doc/readme.md

    - Could support only 8, 7 or 1 moving chevron, can be configured by the user.
 - Support spinning the ring to dial an address
 - Integrated audio amplifier for sound effects
-- Support for SDCard, to increase the available storage space.
+- Support for SD Card, to increase the available storage space.
 - Support the wormhole effect, may support more than one effect or wormhole type.
 - Support OTA (not necessarily fully automatic)
 - Connection to other existing Stargate on the network